IBM-Cloud/DevOps-Services-Docs/docs/deploy/index.md

 2. If a specific revision is not specified, search previous stages until a stage is found that uses the same input.
 Find and use the last successfully run revision of that input.
 3. If a specific revision is not specified and no other stages use the specified source as input, use the latest revision of the input.

-**Tip:** To deploy a previous build of an app, from the Stage History menu, select the build.
-Click SEND TO, and select a target.
+**Tip:** You can deploy a previous build.
+On the stage that contains the build, click **View logs and history**.
+On the page that opens, select the build.
+Click **SEND TO**, and select a target.

-###Creating and binding services
+###Adding services to apps

-You can create and bind Bluemix and user-provided services for your apps.
-You can manage services from your Bluemix dashboard or the Cloud Foundry command-line interface.
-You can issue Cloud Foundry CLI commands in scripts for DevOps Services pipeline jobs.
-For example, you might create and bind a service to an app in a deploy job script.
-For more information on creating and binding services, [see Adding a service to your application][24].
+You can add services to your apps and manage those services from your Bluemix Dashboard or the Cloud Foundry command line interface (CLI).
+You can also issue Cloud Foundry CLI commands in scripts for DevOps Services pipeline jobs.
+For example, you can add a service to an app in the script of a deploy job.
+For more information about adding services, see [see Adding a service to your application][24].

 <a name="logs"></a>
 ##Viewing logs